anuragghosekar/anuragghosekar/README.md

 ###

 <p align="left">
- I'm an enthusiastic undergraduate student of Computer Science and Engineering from Rashtrasant Tukdoji Maharaj Nagpur University who is presently pursuing PG-Diploma in Advance Computing from CDAC, Pune. </p>
+ I'm an enthusiast who have completed <b>Computer Science and Engineering</b> from Rashtrasant Tukdoji Maharaj Nagpur University and presently pursuing <b>PG-Diploma in Advance Computing</b> from CDAC, Pune. </p>
 <p align="left">
  My progress in this field has been propelled by a combination of challenging coursework and practical internships.
 These experiences have improved my knowledge of  software development and emerging technologies.
 I enjoy taking on complex problems because I'm a passionate learner, and I'm genuinely devoted to extending the capabilities of technology. </p>
 <p align="left"> I'm eager to use my expertise and abilities and continue my journey of innovation and growth.</p>